 Solar Companies in North Carolina

-There are currently more than 171 solar companies at work throughout the value chain in Ohio.
+- There are currently more than 137 solar companies at work throughout the value chain in North Carolina.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
-These companies can be broken down across the following categories: 94 manufacturers, 63 manufacturing facilities, 45 contractor/installers, 8 project developers, 11 distributors and 13 engaged in other solar activities including financing, engineering and legal support.
+These companies can be broken down across the following categories: 28 manufacturers, 14 manufacturing facilities, 67 contractor/installers, 12 project developers, 7 distributors and 23 engaged in other solar activities including financing, engineering and legal support.

 North Carolina State Solar Policy Resources